azzaz123/webapp/README.md

 If you wanna update the value of the libphonenumber-js metadata you should follow the next steps:

-- Edit the `fill-phonenumber.sh` file and customize it.
+- Edit the `generate-metadata.sh` file and customize it.
 You can check the [documentation](https://gitlab.com/catamphetamine/libphonenumber-js#customizing-metadata)
 - Run `yarn libphonenumber-metadata` for update our metadata file.

 ## Documentation